How to encrypt my server and decrypt it remotely with Dropbear SSH?

 dracut -f

-We are ready with setup of the dracut-crypt-ssh application but, before a reboot, make sure you have copied your private key on your local machine.
+We are ready with setup of the dracut-crypt-ssh application but, before you reboot, make sure you have copied your private key on your local machine.
 Your SSH private key is located in this file: /root/.ssh/id_rsa

 You can copy it with SFTP or just copy-paste it from the server.
 You can see the content of the file using this command: